ProjectSidewalk/sidewalk-panorama-tools/README.md

 2. `CropRunner.py`

 `DownloadRunner.py` and `CropRunner.py` are the scripts you should run. `DownloadRunner.py` downloads panorama images from Google Street View and saves the data to a folder of your choice.
 Previously `DownloadRunner.py` would also download the relevant depth data and metadata from Google Street View, but this is no longer publicly available.
-As a result you must use load a csv file with this required metadata for this script to run correctly.
+As a result you must load a csv file with this required metadata for the script to run correctly.

 `CropRunner.py` creates crops of the object classes from the downloaded GSV panoramas images. `DownloadRunner.py`